A Higher-Order Generalized Singular Value Decomposition for Rank Deficient Matrices: Introduction

-In this paper we introduce the term $\pi\xTx{A}$ in~\eqref{eq:Di} with parameter $\pi>0$ to extend the HO-GSVD framework to rank-deficient $A_i$.
-Provided that the matrix $A$ of stacked $A_i$ has full rank, this has the effect of shifting the eigenvalues of each $D_{i,\pi}$, so that the terms $D_{i,\pi}$ are guaranteed to be invertible and the HO-GSVD can be computed for $A_i$ with arbitrary rank.
-When all $A_i$ have full column rank, we show that $S_\pi$ with $\pi>0$ and $S_0$ both capture the common subspaces of $A_1,\dots,A_N$, so that our reformulation is equivalent to the original HO-GSVD~\cite{HOGSVD}.
+Provided that the matrix $A$ of stacked $A_i$ has full rank, introducing the term $\pi\xTx{A}$ in~\eqref{eq:Di} with parameter $\pi>0$ has the effect of shifting the eigenvalues of each $D_{i,\pi}$, so that the terms $D_{i,\pi}$ are guaranteed to be invertible and the HO-GSVD can be computed for $A_i$ with arbitrary rank.
+When all $A_i$ have full column rank, we show that $S_\pi$ with $\pi>0$ and $S_0$ both capture the common subspaces of $A_1,\dots,A_N$.
 We introduce the notion of an \emph{isolated HO-GSVD subspace} that accounts for the fact that a rank deficient $A_i$ can have a non-empty (right) nullspace.
-An isolated HO-GSVD subspace captures directions that are in the kernel of all but one $A_i$.
+The isolated HO-GSVD subspace is spanned by the right basis vectors ${v_k}$, $k\in\mathcal{I}_1$, for which $\sigma_{i,k}> 0$ and $\sigma_{j,k}=0$, $j\neq i$.
+The associated left basis vectors $u_{i,k}$ are orthogonal to $u_{i,l}$, $l\neq k$, $i=1,\dots,N$.